-On why the bad guys don't use guns, they just never thought of it due their super strength (the only exception, apart from Spike, is Darla, who was well known as someone who did actually think through, and while sure she would manage to force Angel to kill Buffy she had a couple guns just in case).
+On why the bad guys don't use guns, they just never thought of it due to their super strength (the only exception, apart from Spike, is Darla, who was well known as someone who did actually think through, and while sure she would manage to force Angel to kill Buffy she had a couple guns just in case).
 On why the good guys don't use them, it's just a problem of availability of the right ammunition: incendiary rounds for small arms do theorically exist, but the military tend to not stockpile those smaller than 12.7mm NATO caliber and they are quite expensive on black market.

-In Season 9, Andrew had set up a Deus ex Machina to deal with Simone: it involved creating another Buffybot, getting the real Buffy stoned, putting Buffy's mind in the bot (and make her think she's pregnant,) then set up the real Buffy with the bot's brain to think it lives a different life and lives in a suburban home Andrew had set up so when the assassin strikes bot!Buffy might be read for it, maybe, possibly.
+In Season 9, Andrew had set up a Deus ex Machina to deal with Simone: it involved creating another Buffybot, getting the real Buffy stoned, putting Buffy's mind in the bot (and make her think she's pregnant), then set up the real Buffy with the bot's brain to think it lives a different life and lives in a suburban home Andrew had set up so when the assassin strikes bot!Buffy might be ready for it, maybe, possibly.
 Andrew being Andrew he was being far too clever for his own good, a much simpler solution would have been to use the bot to lure out Simone.

 Sort of a meta example for Growing Pains, but after Kirk Cameron became a born-again Christian, everyone else in the cast suffered for it (see #2 in this article).
 The simple solution would've been to write off (or more cathartically, kill off) Cameron's character or replace the actor with a less religiously zealous one.
-But that thought apparently ever occurred to anyone when other cast members were kicked off because Cameron thought they were too "sinful".
+But that thought apparently never occurred to anyone when other cast members were kicked off because Cameron thought they were too "sinful".
 Well, as the Cracked article states: Cameron was the teenage heartthrob whose face was on the cover of Tiger Beat.
 Kirk Cameron made ABC money.